ruitian-olivia/IGI-DL/README.md

 ## ST_IGI package
-A python package called "ST_IGI", which is an integrated graph and image deep learning (IGI-DL) model for gene spatial expression prediction based on HE slides of cancer.
+A python package called "ST_IGI", which is an integrated graph and image deep learning model for gene spatial expression prediction based on HE slides of cancer.

 ### Install ST_IGI package
 ```bash